-Colleen Gillis Snow is a partner in the Real Estate group at Cooley LLP.
+Colleen Gillis is a partner in the Real Estate group at Cooley LLP.
 She joined the Firm in 2004 and is resident in the Reston office.

 Her practice includes representing major developers and national, regional and local companies in all areas of land use entitlement, including office, retail, industrial, mixed-use, residential, hotel and large planned community projects.
 Her prior experience as a transactional real estate lawyer enables her to effectively and efficiently advise and assist clients on the nuanced interrelationship of entitlement, acquisition, financing, and divestment during the life cycle of a given project.